 PMFP messages, transported between the UE and the UPF over one (or more) QoS flows of a non-default QoS rule, are specified in clause 5.4.2.1.3.

+If a PDN connection is established as a user-plane resource of an MA PDU session as specified in clause 5.3:

+- if PMFP using the QoS flow of the non-default QoS rule is applied to the MA PDU session, the UE or the network performs the RTT measurement procedure or the PLR measurement procedure over the EPS bearer with the EPS bearer identity included in the corresponding QoS flow description of the target QoS flow in the set of QoS flow descriptions associated with EPS bearer contexts of the PDN connection and maintained via extended protocol configuration options IE parameters received via the PDN connection stored in the UE; and

+- for PMFP using the QoS flow of the default QoS rule, the UE or the network performs the RTT measurement procedure or the PLR measurement procedure over the default EPS bearer of the PDN connection.

 PMFP messages transported between the UE and the UPF (and vice versa) are protected using the security mechanisms protecting the user data packets transported over NG-RAN or non-3GPP access connected to the 5GCN and over the N3 and N9 reference points, are specified in 3GPP TS 33.501 [14].
 A PMFP-specific security mechanism is not specified.

 NOTE: Even though transport of PMFP messages between the UE and the UPF is protected, a compromised UE can send false or incorrect PMFP messages.